The Bacchoi: Productions

 Nimod Theatre Company in Sydney gave the professional premiere in 1974 as the inaugural production at the new Nimrod Theatre, with a cast including Jon English, Jeannie Lewis, Peter Carroll, Drew Forsythe, Tony Llewellyn-Jones, Peter Chambers, Roger Newcombe, Anna Volska, Julia Lyndon and Sharon Murphy.
 The production was directed by John Bell.
+This production received less favorable reviews than its 1970 premiere.

 The text was published in 2003 in the collection The Journey Plays: the work of Bryan Nason published by Playlab Press.